deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 ...           features_importance=feature_importance,
 ...           y_proba_train=train_proba, y_proba_test=test_proba)

-You may also provide the predictions as was done in the Regression example (on default argmax will be used to calculate them) For more info check out :doc:`Using Pre-computed Predictions </user-guide/tabular/tutorials/plot_static_predictions>`
+You may also provide the predictions as was done in the Regression example (by default the predictions will be assumed to be the argmax of the probability matrix)
+For more info check out :doc:`Using Pre-computed Predictions </user-guide/tabular/tutorials/plot_static_predictions>`